yogeshveus/drone_simulator/notes.md

 2) The simulator need not consider the horizontal displacement, as data is random data anyway

 graph the data that you see

+Intentionally ignoring the specifics of setups and reads for electronics sensors.
+We can rather learn it while working with actual electronics